blueflag/blueflag-modules/README.md

 # babel-preset-blueflag
-A preset for Blueflag's oppinions on babel plugins
+A preset for Blue Flag's oppinions on babel plugins